dicook/Statistical_Thinking/tutorials/lab01/index.md

 glimpse(economics)
 ```</pre>
     * Write outside the R chunk but in markdown way
-5. Knit the file to a Word document
+5. Knit the file to a Pdf/Word document

 # Have fun with R
 ## US economic time series from ggplot2